Conflict coaches to help organizations empower valued employees with mental health conditions

 How Mindquity Came to Be

-Seeing rising Equal Employment Opportunity Commission (EEOC) discrimination claims related to mental health problems, Mindquity was launched in 2023 to help law firms prevent problems.
+Seeing rising Equal Employment Opportunity Commission (EEOC) discrimination claims related to mental health problems, MH Mediate’s Mindquity platform was launched in 2023 to help law firms prevent problems.
 We worked to engage the top 100 law firms by offering them free resources and dedicated programming to help their employees prevent inadvertent mental illness discrimination.
 We contacted managing partners, human resources, and general counsels in addition to leveraging our own networks.

 We found the most success connecting with Lawyers Assistance Plans, who confirmed that many attorneys across the country need and value support accessing reasonable accommodations and navigating stigma at work.
-We shared free programs with them including published articles, a reasonable accommodation request toolkit, and an anonymous survey lawyers could use to share misconduct concerns.
+We shared programs with them including published articles, a reasonable accommodation request toolkit, and an anonymous survey lawyers could use to share misconduct concerns.

 MH Mediate